There was a time in the late 1960´s going on through the 70´s that Finnish people still believed in

 He also states that although life looks like a sequence of hesitation and bewilderment and feels like that, in the hindsight it is not.
 In retrospective everything looks as if we had always known what to do and how to choose.
 When looking back at our past, we see it well-planned and beautifully organised.
 There is no doubt nor vacilation, just straight lines and well motivated direct routes.
 Everything looks neatly ordered and reasonable.
 This phenomenon is called the ´hindsight bias´, the conviction that what has happened was bound to happen.

-related to it.
+What does this have to do with normal life?
+To be an expert in any field means that you understand the stories and jokes related to it.
 A necessary prerequisite to understanding is that you have acquired enough personal knowledge to be able to evaluate what is normal and acceptable and what is not.
 If you are unable to distinguish the normal from the deviant, you do not know how you are supposed to react to a story and when you should laugh if someone is telling a joke.

 When reading Taleb´s text I know that I am able to enjoy it as a form of literature, but I miss a lot of the knowledge and information he delivers.
 I do not know exactly when to laugh and how to feel.
 It is irritating.
 Sergey and his colleagues would gain much more from Fooled by Randomness, because they know what is normal in the trading and probability business and what is not.

-robability is a qualitative subject, not just a number game.
+Books contain universes.
+It is a privilege to be able to even try to visit them.
+One more thing I learned when reading Fooled by Randomness is that probability is a qualitative subject, not just a number game.
 10 million dollars earned through Russian roulette does not have the same value as the 10 milloin dollars earned through diligent and artful practice of dentistry.
 Sorry to say that I am not a dentist either.
 There seems to be just the Russian roulette left. - And maybe, it looks perfectly normal in the hindsight.

 No comments: